 8. (Far Left, through cave): 5.10d (?), steep face to a ledge, then easier face climbing and finish with a couple balancy moves

-9. (2nd from Left, at RHS of cave entrance): 5.8 (?), follow the easy dihedral until it narrows, then find a couple solid finger holes and pull through to the top
+9. (2nd from Left, right side of cave entrance): 5.8 (?), follow the easy dihedral until it narrows, then find a couple solid finger holes and pull through to the top

 10. (3rd from Left): 5.7 (?), This is the longest route at the crag, ~25m.
 This route is normally a little dirty